konmik/RxQuery/README.md

 10:00 Hello, world!
 ```

-This an example of a data changing action.
-The action will be automatically called inside of transaction
+This is an example of a data changing action.
+The action will be automatically called inside of a transaction
-depending on RxQuery configuration (see later).
+depending on the RxQuery configuration (see below).
 The call states that the action can alter data in "users" and "messages"
 tables, so all `updatable`s that are subscribed to these tables will be automatically updated.

 ``` java